 We are Westchester's try-your-best symphony!
-WAMO, formerly known as The Really Terrible Orchestra of Westchester is the county’s first no audition, all-amateur orchestra.
+WAMO, formerly known as The Really Terrible Orchestra of Westchester, is the county’s first no audition, all-amateur orchestra.
 We are a not-for-profit ensemble of musical amateurs who do not let rusty skills or fear of success get in the way of philharmonic fun.
 Since 2009, we have been playing our music at various venues throughout Westchester, such as libraries, parks and senior communities, without yet causing any permanent damage to anyone’s musical sensibility.

 Our mission is to share a love of music and the desire to improve our playing while having FUN!
 We provide a non-judgmental, all-inclusive ambiance for all who wish to have the unique experience of playing in a symphony orchestra under the baton of a professional conductor, William Eckfield.
 WAMO is the only orchestra in the country led by an experienced teaching professional, acutely aware of the specific needs of adult returning musicians.